Ratselhaft01/Lime_Nuggies/README.md

 ## Why are Model Explainers Helpful?

 //A brief explanation of what model explainers are, an overview of Lime, and how they can be used.
+Explainable artificial intelligence (XAI or "model explainers") is a "set of processes and methods that allows human users to comprehend and trust the results and output created by machine learning algorithms" ([IBM](https://www.ibm.com/watson/explainable-ai)).
+The point of Explainable AI is to allow a person to understand how an AI model is arriving at a specific result.
+This makes it easier to determine adjustments that need to be made to a model or whether or not a model can be trusted.

+Local interpretable model-agnostic explanations (LIME) is a type of XAI method.
+LIME focuses on approximating a model's behavior at a specific instance, and then allowing users to investigate that behavior.
+LIME explainers typically focus on local explanations rather than explanations of the overall behavior of a model.
+You can use the explanations that are provided to see how much each feature affected the end result, and what kind of impact it had.
+If you combine multiple local explanations, you can start to gain insight into how the model is using the data it has been provided to make its conclusions.

 ### Video Overview
 * [Introduction to Lime](https://youtu.be/hUnRCxnydCc)